zkFold/user-docs/docs/other-zkapps/wallet-backend.md

 ## Features

 ### Web2 Login
-The smart contract wallet backend enables spending of the wallet's UTxOs using Web2 authentification tokens.
-This feature enables seedless cryptocurrency wallets that simplifies the user experience for new Web3 users.
+The Smart Contract Wallet Backend enables spending of the wallet's UTxOs using Web2 authentification tokens.
+This feature enables cryptocurrency wallets without a seed phrase which simplify the user experience for new Web3 users.

 ### Babel Fees
 Babel fees are a way to pay for the transaction fees in a different token than the native token of the blockchain.